What Is a Conference Call?

 Cloud applications like Google Drive and Dropbox make it tempting to simply let everyone in a conference call access the document themselves, but that only adds unnecessary confusion.
 When you go that route, you have to make sure everyone’s looking at the same document, is on the same page, and can find particular aspects of the document you’re referencing.

-In the end, file sharing in a real-time setting such as a conference call ultimately cause more confusion than it’s worth.
+In the end, file sharing in a real-time setting such as a conference call ultimately causes more confusion than it’s worth.
 Avoid the friction and use a screen sharing application.

 People retain much more information from a visual and oral presentation than they do from what they heard from an oral presentation alone.